Insurance Requirements Traveling to Germany & Schengen Area

 However, depending on the policy, coverage may extend to stays in other European countries, such as the United Kingdom, Ireland, and Cyprus.

-Coverage for other European countries such as Albania, the Balkan states except of Croatia and Slovenia, or Turkey is generally excluded.
-For this, you need travel insurance with worldwide coverage.
+Coverage for other European countries such as Albania, non-Schengen Balkan countries, or Turkey is generally excluded unless the policy includes broader European or worldwide coverage.

 Additional services